Pricing

 Active Pipeline Workers

 The number of active workers, billed hourly.
-A small pipeline (the default) will be 1 worker.
-Pipelines can have multiple parallel workers, and each worker incurs usage separately.
-This is billed hourly.
+Pipeline resources can have multiple parallel workers, and each worker incurs usage separately.

-Note that pipelines with a single subgraph as a source, and webhooks or graphql APIs as sink(s) are not metered as pipelines.
-You will still however accumulate hourly subgraph usage.
+Note: Pipelines that use a single subgraph as a source, and webhooks or GraphQL APIs as sink(s), are not metered as pipelines.
+However, you still accumulate hourly subgraph usage.

 Examples:

-1. If you have 1 small pipeline, you will be using 1 pipeline worker-hour every hour.
-At 730 hours in the average month, with that pipeline you would incur 730 pipeline worker-hours over the course of the month.
+- If you have 1 small pipeline, you use 1 pipeline worker-hour every hour.
+At 730 hours in the average month, you would incur 730 pipeline worker-hours for that month.

 Pipeline Event Writes

-2. If you have two pipelines that each have written 1 million events during one month, then you will not be charged for the first million events, then $1 for the next million, as the free tier would be exhausted.
+- If you have two pipelines that each write 1 million events in one month, then you are not charged for the first one million events, but you are charged $1 for the next one million, as per the Starter Plan limits below.

 Starter Plan